Sverrir Guðnason

+Life and career

 Sverrir was born in Lund, Sweden, to Icelandic parents and raised in Reykjavík, Iceland.
 He first performed on stage in Heimsljós in the Reykjavík City Theatre and the same year he appeared in Áramótaskaupið.
 He moved with his family to Tyresö, Sweden, in 1990 when his father found work as a professor at the Royal Institute of Technology.
 At the 2009 Shanghai International Film Festival, he received an award for Best Actor for his role in the Swedish/Danish film Original.
 He has since played the role of Pontus Höijer in the second series of Wallander as well as leading roles in productions at both Gothenburg's and Stockholm's city theaters.

 He was cast as Björn Borg in the 2017 film Borg vs McEnroe.
 In 2018, he played Mikael Blomkvist in the thriller The Girl in the Spider's Web.
-In the 2020 film Falling which was written, directed and played in by Viggo Mortensen, he plays the younger version of Willis a conservative father suffering from Dementia.
+In the 2020 film Falling which was written, directed and played in by Viggo Mortensen, he plays the younger version of Willis a conservative father suffering from dementia.